-Continuous flight auger (CFA) piling, or auger piling is a common, in-situ foundation method, used in the UK since the 1960s.
-Due to its low level of vibration, this method of piling is particularly suited for soft or water-bearing strata where casings or bentonite would otherwise be necessary.
+Continuous flight auger (CFA) piling or auger piling is a common, in-situ foundation method, used in the UK since the 1960s.
+Due to its low level of vibration and noise, this method of piling is particularly suited for soft or water-bearing strata where casings or bentonite would otherwise be necessary.
 [1]

-It involves drilling a contiguous flight auger into the ground.
+It involves the use of a CFA piling rig to drill a contiguous flight auger into the ground.
 The auger holds the soil surrounding the hole, eliminating the need for temporary casings and support fluids.
-CFA piling is often known as one of the quietest piling methods available, making it an ideal solution for environmentally sensitive sites.
+Continuous flight auger piling is often known as one of the quietest piling methods available, making it an ideal solution for projects in urban locations and environmentally sensitive areas.

-When the CFA piling process is completed, it leaves behind a column of concrete, creating a continuous CFA pile.
+When the installation process is completed, it leaves behind a column of concrete, creating a continuous CFA pile.
 It is also referred to as auger piles.
-These piles can be achieved with depths up to 35m and in various dimensions between 300mm and 1200mm based on the ground conditions.
+These piles can be achieved with depths up to 35m and in various dimensions between 300mm and 1200mm based on the soil conditions.
 [2] This means that CFA piles are effective for low to mid-range loading.
-They can be constructed as single piles or used in the installation of Contiguous Pile Walls or Secant Pile Walls.

-The CFA piling method contains the following general steps:
+CFA piles are constructed using the following general steps:

 CFA piles cost varies widely from project to project, typically a couple of hundred pounds per linear metre.
 The cost reflects the high productivity for projects where large numbers of piles are required.
 Ground conditions, pile depth and diameter, site accessibility, material and labour costs are some factors that can influence CFA pile cost.